 A good night’s sleep helps us stay energized throughout the day with a clear mind.
 There are times, however, when factors out of our control keep us away from good sleep.
 Perhaps we abruptly wake up multiple times a night, unable to breathe.
 Or perhaps our sleep is compromised by the loud snoring of a family member.
 Either of these scenarios could point to sleep apnea, an increasingly-common medical condition that affects a person’s breathing while they try to slumber.

 You might wonder: how could a dentist assist with such a medical condition?
 First, let’s discuss the details of sleep apnea, and then how the Sacramento dentists at the Marconi Dental Group can help.

-What Causes Sleep Apnea?
+What is Sleep Apnea?

-- Drowsiness during the daytime,
+- Excessive fatigue during the day

 Treatment for Sleep Apnea